 For example, you can assign revenue account numbers in the 1000s and all expenditure in the 2000s.
 This makes it simple to quickly see all of your revenue and expenditures.

 Your chart of accounts categorizes all sorts of categories in your GL with these natural account numbers.
 The accounts that you list will depend on the nature of your business.
 For example, a retail business might include an inventory account since inventory is an important form of asset to that business.
-But here is a simple chart of accounts:

 Now you can code all activity based on whether it is revenue, expenditures, etc.